boolean-uk/team-dev-frontend-client/README.md

-# Team Dev Frontend Client Amended
+# Team Dev Frontend Client

 This is the client repository for the frontend team development project.